-- 13.1 Radio Central Copy Clearance Radio broadcasters must ensure advertisements subject to this Section are centrally cleared. - 13.2 Advertisements must avoid anything likely to condone or encourage poor nutritional habits or an unhealthy lifestyle, especially in children. - 13.2.1 Advertisements must not condone or encourage damaging oral healthcare practices, especially in children. - 13.3 Advertisements must not condone or encourage excessive consumption of any food. - 13.4 Only nutrition claims listed in the updated Annex of the EU Regulation (as reproduced in the EU Register) are permitted in advertisements.
+- Radio Central Copy Clearance Radio broadcasters must ensure advertisements subject to this Section are centrally cleared. - Advertisements must avoid anything likely to condone or encourage poor nutritional habits or an unhealthy lifestyle, especially in children. - 13.2.1 Advertisements must not condone or encourage damaging oral healthcare practices, especially in children. - 13.3 Advertisements must not condone or encourage excessive consumption of any food. - Only nutrition claims listed in the applicable register are permitted in advertisements.

-Only health claims listed as authorised in the EU Register or claims that would have the same meaning for the audience may be used in advertisements:
+Only health claims listed as authorised in the applicable register or claims that would have the same meaning for the audience may be used in advertisements.